The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 When you run a synchronized hunter-farmer sales model, you’ll see significant growth with new customers while retaining the ones you’ve already closed.

-You can’t retain deals that aren’t closed, and you can’t close deals if your best customers are exiting out the back door.
-So, both of these roles are essential to the success of your company.
+You can’t retain deals that aren’t closed, and you can’t close deals if your best customers exit the back door.
+So, both roles are essential to your company's success.

 Within a typical sales process, here’s how hunters and farmers work together to close and retain deals:

 New leads are generated either through inbound or outbound strategies.
-Hunter sales reps start the sales process by researching potential leads and doing cold outreach.
+Hunter sales professionals start the sales process by researching potential leads and doing cold outreach.

 At this stage, the lead has shown some interest in the product.
 It’s the salesperson’s job to discover if the lead is a good fit, and if their product can successfully solve the challenges this lead is currently facing.